Intellectual Developmental Disorder (Intellectual Disability)

 Occupational Therapy

-Occupational Therapy aims to focus on enhancing fine motor skills in daily activities, skills as self-care, communication, and social interaction skills.
+Occupational Therapy aims to focus on enhancing fine motor skills in daily activities, such as self-care, communication, and social interaction skills.
 It helps people with Intellectual Developmental Disorder enhance their independence in tasks such as dressing and eating.
 Improving functional independence also helps in building confidence and overall quality of life for people with Intellectual Disability.

 Speech and Language Therapy

 Speech and Language Therapy plays a vital role in the management of Intellectual Developmental Disorder (IDD) by improving communication skills.
-It focuses on developing both verbal and non-verbal communication, and language comprehension, including speech clarity, and improves social interaction.
+It focuses on developing both verbal and non-verbal communication, and language comprehension, including speech clarity, and also improving social interaction.
 Speech-language pathologists work on improving vocabulary and sentence formation.
 The therapy also addresses challenges like eating and swallowing.
 Speech and language therapy helps people with Intellectual Disability interact more effectively in daily life.

 Educational Support